alemaulou/alemaulou/README.md

 💞️ I have a deep love for coding, and miss it!
 I am in the process of a career change into software development.

-Outside of tech, I enjoy to run, cycle, pracrtice yoga, lift, and climb! 🏃 🚴 🧘‍♂️ 🏋 🧗
+🚴 Outside of tech, I enjoy to run, cycle, practice yoga, lift, and climb!

 📫 Reach me: alessandro.lou@gmail.com